flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 Like all file type handling, we add an entry for SVGs in the webpack loader section.
 You can also specify additional options there.
 Here's a table of those:

 https://www.smooth-code.com/open-source/svgr/docs/options/

+## @ctrl/tinycolor
+- This is a tiny and useful color helper, so we don't have to keep writing our own :P